rust-lang/book/src/ch05-01-defining-structs.md

 different value for `email` and `username` but has the same values for the `active` and `sign_in_count` fields from `user1`.

-### Tuple Structs without Named Fields to Create Different Types
+### Using Tuple Structs without Named Fields to Create Different Types

 You can also define structs that look similar to tuples, called *tuple structs*.
 Tuple structs have the added meaning the struct name provides but